MSF

-Mroczek Sod Farm's Guide to help keep your new lawn in showcase condition
+Keeping your lawn in showcase condition

-Watering, Fertilizing, and Insect control for Kentucky Bluegrass
+Watering, fertilizing, and insect control for Kentucky Bluegrass

 With regular watering and fertilizing your new lawn will always look great!
-You can purchase a number of lawn care programs at your local hardware store or your larger home improvement stores.
+You can purchase a number of lawn care programs at your local hardware store or larger home improvement stores.
 Scotts® brand is just an example of one.

 Scotts® Lawn Care Program